rudra-iitm-phd/rudra-iitm-phd.github.io/policy.md

 to the point where I can explain them without using fancy terminology at all.

 But hey, this is just *iteration one*, and I’ll keep improving it as I go.
 So, pardon me — and thanks in advance for bearing with me.

+>These notes are based from the lectures of Sergey Levine [^1].

 ---